 - Consider Sleeping in Separate Beds

 One of the great incompatibilities couples face is different sleep positions and comforts.
 Can two starfish really get a good night’s sleep together?
-This may seem extreme, but giving each other space to sleep comfortably will improve your rest - and desire for sex.
+This may seem extreme, but giving each other space to sleep comfortably will improve your rest - and maybe your desire for sex as well

 - Sex During REM